meierh/Embedded_System_Hands_On_I/Task_5/readme.md

 More detailed insights into the data track can be gained by using the FilterDesignAnalysis/postProcessingAcceleration.py script in combination with the data file FilterDesignAnalysis/AccelerationDataTrack.csv
 FilterDesignAnalysis/FFTPlot*.png show the effect of the filter on the amplitudes measured my the accelerometer.
 Our filter is effectively able to dampen low frequencies below 0.2Hz.
 The static gravity is dampened away.
 The intermediate frequencies are kept.
-This proofs that our filter design was succesful
+This proofs that our filter design was succesful.

 ## 5.5 Choice of Filter Implementation